JoshAshby/pyRethinkORM/README.rst

 Changes from Version 0.2.0
 --------------------------

 #.
+Relicensed from GPL v3 to MIT.
+#.
 Several names have changed, primarially: `protectedItems` is now
    `protected_items`, `primaryKey` is now `primary_key`, `orderBy` in collections is now `order_by`.
 There are probably others that I'm missing however.
 #.
 The ability to join tables or models within a collection have been removed
-   for now.
+   for now (it was mostly broken anyways).
 #.
-The find classmethod on models has been removed.
+The find classmethod on models has been removed (For now, until I come up
+   with a better way of doing this).
-#. fromRawEntry is now outdated, and can be replaced by just instantiating a
+#. `fromRawEntry` is not outdated, and can be replaced by just instantiating a
    new model with the data.
 #.
 The models no longer keep track of if a document is new and just use the
    RethinkDB drivers `upsert` ability to insert or update a document.
 #.
 Passing a key and data will now no longer raise an exception, but instead
-   return a new model that will overwrite any previous document with the same key/id.
+   return a new model.
 #.
 Providing only `id` as a keyword argument to the model will cause it to
    assume the document is in the database, and it will attempt to get that document.
-#.
-Tests have been moved out of the package directory.

 A Few Minor Warnings
 --------------------

 #.
-I'm only a second year university student, and software
+I am a second year university student working towards a Computer
-   isn't even my major; I'm working towards an Electrical and Computer Engineering degree, so not only do I have limited time to keep this maintained, but I also probably won't write the best code ever.
+   Engineering degree, so not only do I have limited time to keep this maintained, but I also probably won't write the best code ever.
 #.
 This takes some influence from the `Python Django RethinkDB